 Following a year featuring an incredible amount of government activity surrounding COVID-19 pandemic response, a presidential election, and more, the topic of college athlete rights has managed to find its way to the Congressional floor.
 Stirring conversation for the past decade within the collegiate sports sphere, the NCAA, and most recently State offices, have brought the debate of student-athletes’ name, image, and likeness (NIL) rights to center stage.

-Six federal proposals have been introduced dating back to summer of 2020.
+Six unique federal proposals have been introduced dating back to summer of 2020, three of which were introduced in the current session.
 Though each proposal is centered around the same common thread, they all bring their own unique flavor.

 How we got here